-- Students who are 21 years of age or whose 21st birthday occurs during the semester in which the student wishes to live off campus.
-The student's 21st birthday must occur prior to the last day of final exams during the fall semester, and - prior to the date of commencement during the spring semester. - Transfer students who have completed a 60-hour degree (such as the Associate of Arts or Associate of Science degrees) prior to attending Catawba College. - Students who have completed at least 90 hours. - Students who live at home with their parents or legal guardians within a 25-mile radius of Catawba College. - Students who are married or have a child. - Students enrolled in fewer than 12 semester hours may request on-campus housing through the Office of Housing and Residence Life.
+Students who are 21 years of age or whose 21st birthday occurs during the semester in which the student wishes to live off campus.
+The student's 21st birthday must occur prior to the last day of final exams during the fall semester and

+The student's 21st birthday must occur prior to the last day of final exams during the fall semester, and prior to the date of commencement during the spring semester.

+- Transfer students who have completed a 60-hour degree (such as the Associate of Arts or Associate of Science degrees) prior to attending Catawba College. - Students who have completed at least 90 hours. - Students who live at home with their parents or legal guardians within a 25-mile radius of Catawba College. - Students who are married or have a child. - Students enrolled in fewer than 12 semester hours may request on-campus housing through the Office of Housing and Residence Life.